IngredientsSeafood17 Popular Seafoods Consumed in France

 Cod

-Cod, or cabillaud, is a popular fish in France consumed in a variety of ways.
+Cod, or cabillaud, is a popular fish in France consumed in many ways.
 Dos de Cabillaud is the French name for cod filet, which you’ll often see on the menu if you go to Paris.

 One of the most traditional and classic French dishes that feature cod is Brandade de Morue, a creamy purée of salt cod, olive oil, and milk or cream.
 This dish is typically served as a spread or dip, to be enjoyed with bread.